jriecken/sat-js/README.md

 ]);
 ```

+You can create a line segment by creating a `Polygon` that contains only 2 ppoints.

 It has the following properties:

  - `pos` - The position of the polygon (all points are relative to this).